zdravkov/kendo-docs/api/javascript/ui/multiselect.md

 #### Returns

-`Array` The value of the multiselect.
+`Array` The value of the MultiSelect.

 #### Example - set value